-The research network between White Unicorn e.V. and the Humboldt University of Berlin, represented by Prof. Dr. Vera Moser, serves the development of an autistic-friendly environment by generating knowledge.
+The research network between White Unicorn e.V., Dr. Mark Benecke, International Forensic Research & Consulting and the Humboldt University of Berlin, represented by Prof. Dr. Vera Moser, serves the development of an autistic-friendly environment by generating knowledge.

 In this social space-oriented (Fürst, Hinte 2017 p.
-42), participative research (Unger 2014), it is therefore also a question of what forms, competencies and basic conditions are necessary to improve the living conditions (Theunissen 2012) in the sense of a Universal Design (UN-BRK) for autistic people.
+42), participative research (Unger 2014), it is therefore also a question of what forms, competencies and basic conditions are necessary to improve the living conditions (Theunissen 2012) in the sense of a Universal Design (United Nations - Convention on the Rights of Persons with Disabilities UN-CRPD) for autistic people.
 Questions of practice are taken up, in search of answers.
 The result and its presentation are to be understood as a formulated interest in knowledge of practice (Fürst, Hinte 2017, p.
 42) and the reality of life of the handicapped by barriers.
-(UN-BRK)
+(UN-CRPD)

 Please contact us under the following address/email: